scales-okn/satyrn-api/tests/README.md

 ## Known errors

-- Caching might be producing some weird errors.
-This happened to me (Andong) when I ran all tests together; I ended up failing "test_averagecount_contribution_contributor" in "test_analysis_newbasic".
+- Caching might occasionally produce some errors.
 To avoid caching issues, it might be better to run each test file individually, e.g.
 ``python -m unittest tests/test_analysis_newbasic.py``
 - Equality of floats in not well handled right now, so if your solution is different by the slightest margin, it'll consider that to be wrong.